 At Perfect Hair Health, we are committed to providing accurate, original, and comprehensive articles about hair loss science.
 We distill complex research into lay terms to empower hair loss sufferers with unbiased, evidence-based information.
 Our research methodologies and peer-review policies allow us to create content that we believe far surpasses other consumer resources.

 This editorial guide explains our writing style, how we create content, and how we conduct research.

 Our writing style takes a conversational approach (i.e., "we", "our") – with an emphasis on academic and historical perspective changes across any hair loss topic.
 We believe that conveying the story of how a belief, treatment, or research avenue came to be is a far more compelling story than solely presenting readers with bulleted facts.

 Our content is written with transparency in mind.
 Instead of making outright statements about our research, we take the reader through a journey to logical conclusions.
 We want our audience to feel a part of every single step of our methodology.
 We don’t want our readers to take everything we say at face value; we are committed to maintaining their trust with every piece of content.

 To create content for Perfect Hair Health, we start by fielding our membership community.
-Members of the community will request specific topics of which we are continuously compiling in an internal list.
-Once, we’ve begun to work on it, we send out a notification to our members through e-mail or our community forum.
+Members of the community often request specific topics of which we continuously compile in an internal list.

 Once a topic is selected, we begin to compile information related to that content piece.
 We leverage a list of questions that are standardized across different article types (treatments, study overviews, ultimate guides, etc.).
 This guides our writers through a research framework that underpins the content creation process for our in-house writers and researchers.